Masked Gradient-Based Causal Structure Learning: Experiments

-We conduct experiments on different data models varying along graph size, level of edge sparsity, and causal relationships.
-We draw a random DAG $\mathcal G$ using the Erd\"{o}s--R\'{e}nyi (ER) graph model and then generate data in the causal order indicated by $\mathcal G$.
+For synthetic data, experiments are conducted on data models varying along graph size, degree, and causal relationship.
+We sample a DAG $\mathcal G$ using the Erd\"{o}s--R\'{e}nyi (ER) model and generate data in the causal order indicated by $\mathcal G$.
 We consider $d$-node ER graphs with on average $d$ and $4d$ edges, denoted as ER1 and ER4, respectively.
-The causal relationships include functions sampled from Gaussian processes (cf.~Sec.~\ref{exp_gp}), quadratic functions (cf.~Sec.~\ref{exp_quadratic}), and causal additive functions (cf.~Appendix~\ref{exp_cam}).
-We set unit variances for the noise variables and generate $n=3,000$ samples in each experiment.
+Unless otherwise stated, we set the sample size to $3000$ and the additive noises to standard Gaussians.
+The causal relationships include functions sampled from Gaussian processes (Section~\ref{exp_gp}), quadratic functions (Section~\ref{exp_quadratic}), and post-nonlinear models (Section~\ref{sec:exp_pnl}).
+A vector-valued case is considered in Section~\ref{vector}.
+For real data, we conduct experiments on a protein and a telecommunication dataset in Section \ref{sec:results_sachs}.

+We further conduct empirical studies with scale-free graphs and different sample sizes; the detailed results are provided in Appendix~\ref{sec:scale_free_exp} and \ref{sec:consistency}, respectively.
+A discussion of the training time and computational complexity is available in Appendix~\ref{sec:complexity}.

+We report Structural Hamming Distance (SHD) and True Positive Rate (TPR) to evaluate the learned graphs, averaged over five random seeds.
+For GES (GES-GS) and PC (PC-KCI), we treat undireted edges as true positives if the true graph has a directed edge in place of the undirected ones.